 This draft document has been issued in good faith in order to aid progression of this important issue.
-It is up to each pine plantation owner to develop opportunities and strategies to best protect pine plantations from bushfires inside and outside plantations and to best protect personnel involved in fighting bushfires within the pine plantations.
+As noted above, it is up to each pine and hardwood plantation owner to develop opportunities and strategies to best protect pine and hardwood plantations from bushfires inside and outside plantations and to best protect personnel involved in fighting bushfires within the pine plantations.